We have spent years living in Prague, and during our time we prepared a Prague travel guide to get you started on exploring this amazing city!

 Hostels in Prague

 Hostels are a dime a dozen in Prague, and not all of them are worthy of your patronage.
 We prepared a nifty article profiling some of the absolute best hostels in Prague.

-Hotels in Prague
+Best Hotels in Prague

-There are hundreds of hotels in Prague.
-A three star hotel near the Old Town center starts at around $40 USD a night and a five star hotel starts at around $250 a night.
-Take a look at our guide: The Best Hotels in Prague for any Budget
+There are hundreds of hotels in Prague of varying price ranges.
+A three star hotel near the Old Town center starts at around $90.00 USD a night and a five star hotel starts at around $250.00 USD a night.

-Apartment Rentals in Prague
+Holiday Apartment Rentals in Prague

-Long Term Apartment Rentals
+Long Term Apartment Rentals in Prague

 Finding an apartment for an extended rental can be frustrating, as many landlords are unwilling to rent for less than a year.
 If you need an apartment for 6 months, your best bet is to try the following sites:

-Move to Prague – Jan at Move to Prague can assist you in finding a short term rental in Prague for a low fee.
+- Move to Prague – Jan at Move to Prague can assist you in finding a short-term rental in Prague for a low fee.
 He is a pleasure to work with and his services come at a much lower price tag than the steep rates that brokers charge.

-SRRealty – Online apartment listings
+- SRRealty – Online apartment listings.

 Another potentially great way to find apartments is through expat groups on Facebook and Couchsurfing meetups.